OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 Environment variables are great for simple key/pair values, but not all configuration is that simple.
 Test scripts run with testing tools like [Cypress](https://hub.docker.com/r/cypress/included) or [Postman](https://hub.docker.com/r/postman/newman/) would not be placed in a environment variable.
 Making these scripts available to containers today often means having the container download scripts from an external file host or mapping shared volumes.

-SDIs make running adhoc scripts like quick and easy.
-The script is pushed as a regular package to the built in feed, an SDI includes the script in a deployment specific image, and self contained image is consumed by the hosting platform with no need for volume mounts or external downloads.
+SDIs make running ad hoc scripts like quick and easy.
+The script is pushed as a regular package to the built in feed, an SDI includes the script in an environment specific image, and the self contained image is consumed by the hosting platform with no need for volume mounts or external downloads.

+## When are these features being delivered

+This RFC has been written to gauge interest and collect feedback for possible strategies to pursue in 2022.
+We currently have no commitment to building these features.

+## We want your feedback

+We want your feedback to determine if this feature is a good fit for Octopus.
+Specifically we would like to know:

+* Does the idea of environment specific images make sense?
+* Will these proposed features solve problems you have seen customers encountering?
+* Would the concept of Source Docker Images be valuable for your teams in terms of sales, marketing, or solutions?

+Please leave your feedback on this [GitHub issue](https://github.com/OctopusDeploy/StepsFeedback/issues/3) (TODO - create the issue).